Rangers & City learn Champions League opponents

 The host venue for the ties - which will be a club from each group - has still to be confirmed.

+There are two round rounds of qualifying - with clubs split into the champions and league paths - before the 16-team group stage starts in October.

+Round one is a mini-tournament format, while round two consists of two-legged ties played home and away.

-Rangers, who are playing their first Women's Champions League campaign after their maiden title success last season, were unseeded in the champions path.
+Rangers, who are playing their first Women's Champions League campaign after their maiden title success last season, were unseeded in the round one champions path.

+The 11 winners of the finals from that section join three teams - Rosengard, Slavia Prague and HB Koge - in round two, where seven places in the group stage are up for grabs.

-City, who have twice reached the quarter-finals in the last seven years but fell in round two last season, were seeded in the 16-team league path.
+City, who have twice reached the quarter-finals but fell in round two last season, were seeded in the 16-team league path of round one this time.

-The winners of each final (11 in the champions path, four in the league path) will progress to round two, where 24 teams compete for the last 12 slots in the group stage alongside holders Lyon and fellow direct entrants Barcelona, Chelsea and Wolfsburg.
+The four winners of those finals join six teams - Paris Saint-Germain, Bayern Munich, Arsenal, Real Sociedad, Hacken and Sparta Prague - in round two where five teams will progress to the groups.

+Holders Lyon as well as the champions of the three highest-ranked associations - Wolfsburg, Chelsea and Barcelona - do not need to qualify and go straight to the group phase.

 - Ancient Egypt's ultimate 'yummy mummy': She reigned for over 20 years but why did history try to erase her?